$10,000 Reward Offered in Atlanta Killing of 8-Year-Old Girl

 “Enough is enough,” Bottoms continued.
 “If you want people to take us seriously and you don’t want us to lose this movement, we can’t lose each other.”

-The shooting happened near Wendy’s restaurant where a Black man, Rayshard Brooks, was killed by a white police officer on June 12.
+The killing happened near the Wendy’s restaurant where a Black man, Rayshard Brooks, was killed by a white police officer on June 12.
 The fast food outlet was later burned, and the area has since become a site for frequent demonstrations against police brutality.

+Georgia Gov. Brian Kemp addressed the Atlanta shootings on social media, saying the “recent trend of lawlessness is outrageous and unacceptable.”

+“Georgians, including those in uniform, need to be protected from crime and violence,” Kemp said on Twitter on Sunday night.
+“While we stand ready to assist local leaders in restoring peace and maintaining order, we won’t hesitate to take action without them.”

 Authorities said Secoriea was in the car with her mother and another adult when the driver tried to drive through illegally placed barricades to get to a parking lot in the area.
 Armed individuals blocking the entrance opened fire on the vehicle, striking it multiple times and striking the child, police said.
 The driver took Secoriea to Atlanta Medical Center but she did not survive.